 Go over the inspection report with your agent

-And if you have receipts, you’ll want to make sure you include these as it shows prospective buyers the time and money you’ve invested in preparing to sell your home.
+This will show prospective buyers the time and money you’ve invested in preparing to sell your home.

 - Helps the buyer feel more confident when submitting an offer

 - Reduces the chances of the buyer asking you to make repairs